TeaCommerce/Tea-Commerce-Documentation/README.md

 ### Prerequisites

-* **Yarn** - [Yarn](https://yarnpkg.com/en/docs/install) is our prefered package installer so contributors should make sure Yarn has been installed globally
+* **Yarn** - [Yarn](https://yarnpkg.com/en/docs/install) is our prefered package installer so contributors should make sure Yarn has been installed globally on your machine

 ### Getting Setup